 failed to produce evidence in court supporting that allegation” (Article 19, 2003).
 Needless to say, it is very hard to prove that somebody has left one’s sense of shame in the cloakroom, hence the greater costs of making similar incriminations.

-Defamation laws also differ as to whether they consider the intention of the accuser.
-The New York Times v.
+New York Times v.
 Sullivan introduced the ‘malice standard’ in 1964 in the USA.
 The malice standard condones false statements if journalists can prove that they honestly believed at the time of the publication that the statement was true.
 In England, by contrast, the publisher is liable for any false statement of fact, regardless of his or her intent.
 If defamation laws make a provision for the intention of the journalists, the costs for making scandalous allegations decrease, and vice versa.

 Another feature of the defamation laws is the treatment of the difference between opinion and fact.
 It is less costly to make media allegations if the defamation law does not prosecute statements of opinion.
 American law assumes that opinion cannot by nature be true or false, and therefore it is not properly defensible and cannot be prosecuted.
 The British system makes a similar provision of “fair comment”.
 The “fair comment” clause requires the defendant to show that the statement expresses a view that a reasonable person can hold, even if he or she were motivated by dislike or hatred of the plaintiff.